Related Resources

 George Odiorne - A System Approach to Training - 1968

-George Odiorne's article, A Systems Approach to Training is published.
-Although still not the SAT or ISD that we now know, it lays some interesting background.
-He discusses the eight types of training systems that are often found in organizations:
+George Odiorne's article, A Systems Approach to Training (1965) is published.
+Although still not ADDIE or ISD that we know today, it begins outlines some important concepts.
+In the article he discusses eight types of training systems that are often found in organizations:

 1. Static System of Training: This is a static structure best pictured as an organization chart.
 Objectives and definitions are the input, classes are the processes, and trained people are the output.